Radio multifrequency observations of galaxy clusters. The Abell 399$-$401 pair: Observations

-Observations were carried out with the Westerbork Synthesis Radio Telescope (WSRT) at four frequencies centred at 1.7, 1.4, 1.2~GHz and 346~MHz.
+Observations were carried out with the WSRT at four frequency bands centred at 1.7, 1.4, 1.2~GHz and 346~MHz.
 The WSRT is an aperture synthesis array composed of 14 dishes with a diameter of 25~m, arranged on an east-west track, that uses the Earth rotation to fill the $uv$~plane in a 12~hour synthesis observation.
 Ten telescopes have a fixed location, and are spaced by a distance of 144~m whereas the four remaining dishes (identified with the A, B, C and D letters respectively) can be moved along two rail tracks to provide different array configurations.

-Observations were conducted during night time in December 2010 for the 1.7 and 1.4~GHz bands and in November 2011 for the 1.2~GHz and 346~MHz bands.
-The so called Maxi-Short configuration\footnote{see https://www.astron.nl/radio-observatory/astronomers/wsrt-guide-observations/3-telescope-parameters-and-array-configuration for a description of he configurations in terms of antenna separations.} was used for both the 1.7 and 1.4~GHz observations with the aim to provide good sensitivity to extended structures with dense $uv$~coverage between 36 and 2760~m baselines.
-Four different configurations were used at 1200~MHz where the four movable telescopes were moved by 18~m increments, from 36 to 90~m, therefore pushing the grating lobe out to a radius of $\sim 1^\circ$.
-Six configurations were used for the 346~MHz observations, with the four movable telescopes stepped at 12~m increments and the shortest spacing ran from 36 to 96~m.
-This provided continuous $uv$~coverage with baselines ranging from 36 to 2760~m (Figure~\ref{fig:uvcov_92cm}).
-Table~\ref{tab:table_obs} presents the details of the observing set up.
+Observations were split into two night periods: the 1.7 and 1.4~GHz bands were conducted in December 2010 and the 1.2~GHz and 346~MHz bands were taken in November 2011.
+The telescope was pointed at the centre of the A\,399 cluster.
+The 1.7 and 1.4~GHz observations were carried out with the so--called Maxi-Short configuration\footnote{see \url{https://www.astron.nl/radio-observatory/astronomers/wsrt-guide-observations/3-telescope-parameters-and-array-configuration} for a description of the configurations in terms of antenna separations}, with the four shortest baselines being 36, 54, 72, and 90~m.
+This configuration maintained regular $uv$-coverage, aimed to provide good sensitivity to extended structures with dense $uv$~coverage between 36 and 2760~m baselines.
+The 1.2~GHz measurements were taken with four different configurations, where the four movable telescopes were moved in 18~m increments, from 36 to 90~m.
+Whilst the 346~MHz observations used six configurations, with the four movable telescopes stepped at 12~m increments and the shortest spacing ran from 36 to 96~m, pushing the grating lobe out to a radius of $\sim 1^\circ$.
+This provided $uv$~coverage with baselines ranging from 36 to 2760~m as shown in Figure~\ref{fig:uvcov_92cm}.
+The observing band is divided into eight contiguous sub bands for a total of 80~MHz bandwidth at 92~cm and 150~MHz at each of the higher frequencies.
+Noise levels are calculated at the edge of the field of view where the primary beam attenuates the intrinsic sky emission.
+Each observing run included a $\sim$ 20~minute observation of a calibration source.
+Details of the observing setup are presented in Table~\ref{tab:table_obs}.